 As actors (attackers) and actions (vectors) are grouped into categories, we will model our graph in the following way:

-Let’s take the data (handily provided in JSON format) and load it in a KeyLines chart.
+Let’s take the data (handily provided in JSON format) and load it into a KeyLines chart.

 One of the data points collated by Veris is a date stamp of when the breach was reported.
 Let’s add this to our chart with the KeyLines time bar: